RonaldsonBellande/bellande_external_sensor_mobile_ios_api/README.md

-# 🤖 Bellande Internal Sensor Mobile iOS Api Package
+# 🤖 Bellande External Sensor Mobile iOS Api Package

 # Benifits of Using the Bellande API's
 - Works in any framework